hnlee/reviewr/README.md

 ## Running the Tests

 Reviewr uses Rspec for unit testing and Capybara for acceptance testing.
-To load and run the local unit tests use this command
+Capybara tests that interact with Javascript require [PhantomJS](http://phantomjs.org/) to be installed.
+To load and run the local tests, use this command

 ```
 rake spec